Abhijeet43/git-onboarding-doc/readme.md

 ### What is GitHub?

-GitHub is a web-based platform for hosting Git repositories.
+GitHub is a web-based platform for hosting Git repositories.It enhances team collaboration by:

+- Allowing developers to share code securely.
+- Providing tools for version control, code reviews, and pull requests.

 ## Installation and Setup